Reading time: 4 minutes

 Today more than ever, consumers rely on online reviews and press coverage generated via Digital PR to evaluate a brand’s products or services before purchasing them.
 Technical SEO, the set of tools that enables you to tweak your website to rank higher in Google results (SERPs), is indispensable and important as a foundation for your brand to be visible online.
 However, with growing competition, more brands are understanding the importance of having a strong online presence on third-party platforms.
 Technical SEO alone is not nearly enough.

-Digital PR and content marketing have become the key to increasing consumers’ awareness of a brand.
+Digital PR (or Performance PR) and content marketing have become the key to increasing consumers’ awareness of a brand.

 What is Digital PR exactly?

 Digital PR is a strategy used to increase your brand’s visibility online.
 It is quite similar to traditional PR, but it also combines web-based strategies such as SEO, content marketing, influencer collaborations and social media marketing.

 When talking about Digital PR, the creation of links (e.g. backlinks) is the first thing that comes to mind.
 Simply put, your site ranking improves as other relevant websites (the more reputable, the better), include links to it because of interesting content you’ve created.